behavioral-data/reddit_values_surveys_public/docs/index.md

 ### Tim Althoff

-[Tim Althoff](http://timalthoff.de/) is an Assistant Professor at the University of Washington's Allen School of Computer Science and Engineering, where he runs the [Social Futures Lab](http://bdata.uw.edu/).
+[Tim Althoff](http://timalthoff.de/) is an Assistant Professor at the University of Washington's Allen School of Computer Science and Engineering, where he runs the [Behavioral Data Science Lab](http://bdata.uw.edu/).

 ### Amy X. Zhang